-Puppies with roundworm infestation gag and cough when the larvae of the worm get to the lungs where they break through the capillaries and get into the air sacs.
+Puppies with roundworm infestation gag and cough when the larvae of the worm get to the lungs.
+From the lungs, they break through the capillaries and get into the air sacs.

 Other symptoms of roundworm infestation include intermittent vomiting and diarrhea.
-Worms can sometimes be found in the stools or vomitus.
+Sometimes you may find worms in the dog’s stools or vomitus.
 Puppies with roundworms are anemic and stunted in growth, have a pot-belly, and a dull coat.

 Elongated Soft Palate